Le Lyrial

 Le Lyrial Wiki

-Le Lyrial cruise ship joined Compagnie du Ponant's fleet of luxury megayachts on April 11, 2015, when the shipbuilder Fincantieri officially delivered it as Ponant's 4th ship.
-Similarly designed are the sisterships Le Boreal (2010), L'Austral (2011) and Le Soleal (2013).
-MS Le Lyrial's Inaugural Cruise was in May 2015.
-The itinerary visited Mediterranean ports before heading to Antarctica.
+Le Lyrial cruise ship joined Compagnie du Ponant's fleet of luxury megayachts on April 11, 2015, when shipbuilder Fincantieri officially delivered her as Ponant's 4th vessel.
+Her sisterships are similarly designed: Le Boreal (2010), L'Austral (2011), and Le Soleal (2013).
+MS Le Lyrial's Inaugural Cruise departed on May 9, 2015, with an 8-day roundtrip from Venice, Italy, visiting Mediterranean and Adriatic ports in Croatia (Split, Korcula, Dubrovnik, Hvar, Rovinj) and Montenegro (Kotor).
+During the winter, Le Lyrial was deployed in Antarctica, homeported in Ushuaia, Argentina.

-The "Le Lyrial" name refers to the northern hemisphere's Lyra constellation.
-The ship's interior designer is the architect Jean-Philippe Nuel.
-The "luxury yachting" feel aboard is inspired by the blue light of the Lyra constellation's Vega star.
+The name "Le Lyrial" refers to the northern hemisphere's Lyra constellation.
+The ship’s interior was designed by architect Jean-Philippe Nuel, with a “luxury yachting” ambiance inspired by the blue light of Vega, Lyra’s brightest star.

-For winter season 2020-2021 Antarctica, Le Lyrial was time-chartered by the cruise travel company Abercrombie & Kent USA.
-A&K cruises are designed with families and each voyage is served by a dedicated Expedition Team (of ~18 staff members).
+For the 2020-2021 Antarctica season, Le Lyrial was time-chartered by Abercrombie & Kent USA.
+A&K voyages are family-oriented and supported by a dedicated Expedition Team of approximately 18 staff members.